 Take into consideration the different paths candidates have or can be taking, and that not all firms are structured the same or offer the same services.
 This may make the portfolio experience different for each candidate.
 If a firm does not offer landscaping design, instead of the candidate finding a firm to relocate to, maybe a college class would provide that brief experience required.

-You served on NCARB’s Think Tank of recently licensed architects last year.
+You served on NCARB’s Think Tank of recently licensed architects in 2019.
 What inspired you to give back to the profession?

 I am very passionate about architecture.
 If you truly believe in your career and the work you do, I feel getting involved with the very creation of the profession is how to give back and ensure the profession prospers in a positive direction.
 The world is changing fast, as is education, ethics, and the design of architecture.
 I want to be a part of that.
 I wanted to get to know NCARB on a deeper level, because they are the heart of our licensure process and professional existence and experience.
 Serving on the Think Tank did just that.